Global assessment of plant photosynthesis optimization for climate change versus enhanced plant productivity

 Millions of years of evolution have produced extraordinary adaptations and solutions for plants to face the naturally excessive solar energy which commonly cannot be fully utilized by the light harvesting pigments of leaves.

 To find a balance between the harvesting of and the protection against the solar radiation conditions, all plants employ flexible thermal or non-photochemical energy dissipation mechanisms.
-Yet, inherent capacities for these flexible dissipation mechanisms differ between plant species and can change along seasonal conditions but also short-term physiological strain of the plants.

-Dynamic Concept of Energy Pathways
+Dynamic Energy Pathways

-The optimized balance between the photochemical and non-photochemical energy pathways of absorbed radiation is a very dynamic concept which remains physically poorly understood.
-Deriving these energy components and assessing them in a global context would greatly advance our knowledge on the basic energy functioning of vegetation, making room for possible improvements in food production or understanding required capacities to cope with climatic changes.
+Deriving these energy components and assessing them in a global context would greatly advance our knowledge on the basic energy functioning of vegetation.
+This understanding could make room for possible improvements in food production or help us understand the required capacities to cope with climatic changes.

-FLuorescence Explorer (FLEX) Mission
+FLuorescence Explorer (FLEX)

 With the ambition to quantify actual photosynthesis from space for agricultural management units, ESA will launch in 2024 the FLuorescence Explorer (FLEX) as the 8th Earth Explorer mission equipped with a novel sensor payload dedicated to the retrieval of solar-induced fluorescence and the reflectance at a high-spectral resolution.